Yugandhara-Yeolekar/Yugandhara-Yeolekar/README.md

 ---
 ### 🌿 Beyond the Numbers
-When I'm not wrangling data:
+When I'm not wrangling data you'll find me:
-• You'll find me knee-deep in **climate datasets** - mapping the disconnect between what we take and what we need
+• Knee-deep in **climate and sustainability datasets** - mapping the disconnect between what we take and what we need
 • On a **roadtrip through quiet towns** - my reset button for that eagles-eye view of what matters
 • **Becoming** - closing the gap between my values and my velocity